softwareQinc/qpp/README.md

 Copyright (c) 2013 - 2014 Vlad Gheorghiu, vgheorgh AT gmail DOT com.

-If you are interesting in contributing please let me know.
+If you are interesting in contributing, please let me know.
 There is still work left to be done, and I can provide you with more details about what I have in mind.
 To contribute, you need to have a decent knowledge of C++ (preferably C++11), including templates and the standard library,